dominicaq/cprogramming/README.md

 # C Programming Fall 2018
-In fall 2018 I took a C course, while I believe I didn't create anything to write home about it is still my work regaurdless.
+In fall 2018 I took a C course, while I believe I didn't create anything to write home about it is still my work regardless.
 Best to have it stored rather than having nothing at all.

 This repo holds multiple C projects, specifically the ones I believe are worth mentioning.